icon for admin law

 An appeal from a decision of the ART does not affect the operation of the decision or prevent action being taken to implement the decision.

-If you want the decision to be stayed until the appeal is decided, you will need to file an Application in a proceeding seeking an order that stays the ART decision.
+If you want the decision to be stayed until the appeal is decided, you will need to file an Interlocutory Application seeking an order that stays the ART decision.